DiLER-Digitell/dm_workshop_setup/workshop/setup.md

    If not go through these following steps:

    1. To check which shell you're using open a terminal and type `echo $SHELL`.
-   - If it reads `/bin/bash` then you are all set!
    - If it read `/bin/zsh we will need to make the following adjustments
    2. Type `cat /etc/shells` and hit enter
       - under the list of accaeptable shells you should find `/bin/bash`, note down this path (in most cases it should just read /bin/bash)